radish-es/opensourcelaw/content/courses/Property/materials/week14.md

 ---
-title: Homelessness and the Right to Shelter
+title: Week 14 - The Right to Shelter
-linktitle: Homelessness and the Right to Shelter
+linktitle: Right to Shelter
 published: false
 type: book
-weight: 13
+weight: 14
 components:
   - title: the Right to Shelter in Halifax
     filename: content/courses/Property/exercises/halifax_right_to_shelter.md